hposaday/marketMixProductApi1/README.md

 This is small app that expose endpoints to handle user, prducts and cart data.

+# Running the app

+first we run

+npm install

+then we run

+node server/app.js

+the app runs on the port 3001

 # TechList
 - Node.js
 - MongoDB